 Today was a big day for Exchange updates.
-Not only did we get Cumulative Update 14 for Exchange 2013, but we also got our third update for Exchange 2016.
+Not only did we get Cumulative Update 7 for Exchange 2016, but we also got Cumulative Update 18 for Exchange 2013.

 As always, test these updates in a lab first!
 I recommend checking out this 7-part guide on configuring Exchange in your lab.
 It doesn’t take much to get one going.